geaaru/luet/README.md

 * `luet q files`: following the command `equo q files` from Sabayon entropy tool, this command supply the list of the files of a package and in the near future the mapping of the files with the subsets configured.

+* `luet q belongs`: following the command `equo q belongs` from Sabayon entropy tool, this command supply the list of the packages that own files in input.

 * `dockerv2` backend: i begin to rewrite the docker backend and using the [tar-formers](https://github.com/geaaru/tar-formers/) to manage the tar streams.

 * drop `extensions` and `plugin` support not used